GUIDE: How to implement effective resource planning?

 iv.
 Improved customer satisfaction

-• Better anticipation for faster project start-up
+• Better anticipation to start projects faster

 • Choice of profiles better suited to customer needs